cstarkjp/Langevin/tests/README.md

 # Testing

-A simple demo of `dplvn` integration of a directed-percolation Langevin equation is provided in the Python script:
+A simple demo of `langevin.dplvn` integration of a directed-percolation Langevin equation is provided in the Python script:

     python demo_periodic.py